Petro Mohyla: Career

-One of the first steps in implementing this vision, Mohyla founded at the Lavra a school for young monks (1632).
+One of Mohyla's first steps in implementing this vision was the founding at Lavra of a school for young monks in 1632.
 The tutoring was conducted in Latin.
 The students studied theology, philosophy, rhetoric, and classical authors.
 At the same time, Mohyla significantly improved the print shop at the Lavra where Orthodox books were published not only in Old Slavic but in Latin as well and distributed to various places in eastern Europe.
-Later that year, Mohyla merged this school with the Kyiv Brotherhood school and created the Mohyla collegium which later became known as the Kyiv Mohyla Academy (National University of Kyiv-Mohyla Academy).
+Later that year, Mohyla merged this school with the Kyiv Brotherhood school and created the Mohyla Collegium, which later became known as the Kyiv Mohyla Academy (National University of Kyiv-Mohyla Academy).
 The students at the collegium had diverse backgrounds.
-They came from noble, clerical, gentry, Cossack and peasant families.
-The school offered a variety of disciplines: Church Slavonic, Latin, Greek, and Polish languages; philosophy; mathematics, including geometry, astronomy, music and history.
+They came from noble, clerical, gentry, Cossack, and peasant families.
+The school offered instruction in a variety of disciplines and languages: Church Slavonic, Latin, Greek, and Polish; philosophy; mathematics including geometry; astronomy, music, and history.
 Because of the high profile of the faculty, the collegium received the status of a higher educational establishment.

 In the next few years, Mohyla established a whole network of schools around Ukraine as well as the Slavonic-Greek-Latin Academy in Vinnytsia and collegium in Kremenets.
 Also, he supplied the prince of Wallachia, Matei Basarab, upon his request, with a printing press and printers.
-In 1635 the prayer books which were published in Prince Basarab’s monastic residence were widely distributed in Wallachia (later to become Romania) and Ukraine.
-He helped to establish the school in Iași in Moldova as well.
+In 1635 the prayer books which were published in Prince Basarab's monastic residence were widely distributed in Wallachia (later to become Romania) and Ukraine.
+He helped establish the school in Iași in Moldova as well.